Addiction Counselling PG (10340.1)

 Special assessment requirements

-To pass this unit you must submit and achieve a pass in all assessments.
+To pass this unit you must submit all assessments and achieve a pass in all assessments.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.